 Flu Vaccination Booklet

-PLEASE SUPPORT YOUR SURGERY BY HAVING YOUR VACCINATION HERE - We will be starting our flu clinics this year towards the end of September and will be booking appointments at the beginning of September so please ring 01684 577029 option 2 to make an appointment.
+PLEASE SUPPORT YOUR SURGERY BY HAVING YOUR VACCINATION HERE - We will be starting our flu clinics in September and will be booking appointments during August so please ring 01684 577029 option 2 to make an appointment.

 What is flu?